Translate WhatsApp in Your CRM: 4 Methods Compared

 WhatsApp now has over 3 billion users across 180+ countries.
 If your business uses it for sales or support, language-mixed conversations are inevitable.
 The question isn't if this will happen — it's whether your team is losing time and customers when it does.

-In this guide, you'll learn the three real methods to translate WhatsApp messages inside your CRM, what actually works at scale, and how to set up automatic translation in under two minutes.
+In this guide, you'll learn the four real methods to translate WhatsApp messages inside your CRM, what actually works at scale, and how to set up automatic translation in under two minutes.

 The numbers are blunt: 76% of consumers prefer to buy from businesses that communicate in their native language (CSA Research).
 And 40% say they simply won't purchase from a company that can't speak their language at all.